sitic/monochrome/README.md

-# Monochrome — Viewer for scientific monochromatic video data
+# Monochrome — Viewer for monochromatic video data

 Monochrome is a viewer for scientific monochromatic videos with high-dynamic range.